The way you print in Windows now

 In the Text to Text Markup dialog the setting "Calculate font size and auto-rotate orientation" is usually selected.
-For demonstration purposes only we are going to unselect that so we can select the vertical and horizontal settings.
+For demonstration purposes only we will unselect that so we can select the vertical and horizontal settings.
 Vertical defaults to 60 lines per page and horizontal to 80 characters per line.
-I've simply changed those settings to show there is nothing special about those values.
+I've simply changed those settings to show nothing special about those values.

 Of course, you would select the font here as well.
 Depending on your settings, RPM scales the font size up or down to fit.

 The Text Markup transform does a wide variety of data cleanup.
-It recognizes overstrike using a number of common conventions.
+It recognizes overstrike using several common conventions.

 Add the actual text print mechanism